Gradient-based Hyperparameter Optimization Over Long Horizons: Background

-Let the horizon $H$ refer to the number of update steps taken in the inner loop (to optimize $\bo{\theta}$) before one step is taken in the outer loop (to optimize $\bo{\lambda}$).
-In order to solve the problem in Eq \ref{eq:bilevel_upper}-\ref{eq:bilevel_solved_with} for deep networks, modern approaches typically rephrase it into several problems of smaller horizons \cite{Luketina2016GradBasedRegLearning, Franceschi2017ForwardGradientBasedHO, Baydin2018HypergradientDescent, Donini2019SchedulingLearningRateNewInsights}.
-This can be seen as solving $\bo{\lambda}^*_{[t:t+H]}$ in the outer loop, subject to an inner loop optimization from $\bo{\theta}_t$ to $\bo{\theta}_{t+H}$.
-On the surface, these approaches have many advantages: they mitigate gradient degradation issues, lower training time, and require less memory in reverse-mode differentiation.
-However, we argue that they introduce greediness which ultimately makes for a poor proxy to the outer objective.
-Specifically, these methods look for $\bo{\lambda}^*$ that does well locally, rather than globally.
-That is, they constrain $\bo{\lambda}^*$ to a subspace of solutions such that $\bo{\theta}^*_{H}, \bo{\theta}^*_{2H}, ..., \bo{\theta}^*_{T}$ all yield good validation performances.
-In some online algorithms \cite{Baydin2018HypergradientDescent}, the horizon can be as low as 1.
+Let $H$ be the horizon, which corresponds to the number of gradient steps taken in the inner loop (to optimize $\bo{\theta}$) before one gradient step is taken in the outer loop (to optimize $\bo{\lambda}$).
+When solving Eq \ref{eq:outer_loop} non-greedily we have $H=T$.
+However, most modern approaches are greedy \cite{Luketina2016GradBasedRegLearning, Franceschi2017ForwardAndReverseGradientBasedHO, Baydin2018HypergradientDescent,Liu2019DARTS,Wang2018DatasetDistillation}, in that they rephrase the above problem into a sequence of several independent problems of smaller horizons, where $\bo{\lambda}^*_{[t:t+H]}$ is learned in the outer loop subject to an inner loop optimization from $\bo{\theta}_t$ to $\bo{\theta}_{t+H}$ with $H \ll T$.
+Online methods such as Hypergradient Descent (HD) \cite{Baydin2018HypergradientDescent} are an example of greedy differentiation, where $H=1$ and $\bo{\lambda}_{[t]}$ is updated at time $t$.
+Instead, non-greedy algorithms like FDS only update $\bo{\lambda}_{[t]}$ at time $T$.

-In our experiments, we found that getting competitive hyperparameters with greediness often revolves around tricks such as a smoothing hyperparameters with online learning, or very low outer learning rate combined with hand tuned initial hyperparameter values.
-But solving the greedy objective correctly leads to poor solutions, a special case of which was previously described as the "short-horizon bias" \cite{Wu2018ShortHorizonBias} when learning the learning rate.
-Instead, we focus on the non-greedy setting where $H=T$.
-Finally, we found that most of the greedy literature uses the test set as the validation set, which creates a risk of meta-overfitting to the test set.
-Throughout this work we carve out a validation set from our training set instead.
+Greediness has many advantages: it mitigates gradient degradation, makes hypergradients cheaper to compute, and it requires less memory when used with reverse-mode differentiation.
+However, greedy methods look for $\bo{\lambda}^*$ that does well locally rather than globally, i.e. they constrain $\bo{\lambda}^*$ to a subspace of solutions such that $\bo{\theta}_{H}, \bo{\theta}_{2H}, ..., \bo{\theta}_{T}$ all yield good validation performances.
+In our experiments, we found that getting competitive hyperparameters with greediness often revolves around tricks like online learning with a very low outer learning rate combined with hand-tuned initial hyperparameter values, to manually prevent convergence to small values.
+But solving the greedy objective correctly leads to poor solutions, a special case of which was previously described as the ``short-horizon bias'' \cite{Wu2018ShortHorizonBias}.
+In FDS, we learn global hyperparameters in a non-greedy fashion, which means that the hypergradient $d\mathcal{L}_{\text{val}} / d\bo{\lambda}$ is only ever calculated at $\bo{\theta}_{T}$.